Operation Starvation (novel)

-Operation Starvation is the seventeenth novel in the long-running Nick Carter-Killmaster series of spy novels.
+Operation Starvation is the 17th novel in the long-running Nick Carter-Killmaster series of spy novels.
 Carter is a US secret agent, code-name N-3, with the rank of Killmaster.
 He works for AXE, a secret arm of the US intelligence services.

 Publishing history

 The book was first published in 1966 (Number A197F) by Award Books part of the Beacon-Signal division of Universal Publishing and Distributing Corporation (New York, USA), part of the Conde Nast Publications Inc. The novel was written by Nicholas Browne.
 Copyright was registered on 1 March 1966.

 Plot

 The novel is set in Spring 1966 (late March – early April).
 Nick Carter is in Paris when he is attacked by four Asian assailants.
 Meanwhile, a Dutch Boeing 707 from Paris to New York City is hijacked by Asian terrorists.
 One of the passengers, renowned Chinese microbiologist Dr Lin Chang-su, is kidnapped and forced to return to China; the other 150 passengers are killed and the plane destroyed to make it look like a mid-air explosion.

 Dr Lin has discovered a spore that kills a fungal pathogen of the rice plant, potentially leading to a cure for global hunger.
 He has also discovered the antidote to the spore – an invention that could condemn millions to death by starvation.
 Dr. Lin refuses to continue to work on the spore until his daughter, Kathy Lin, who accompanied him to Paris, is returned to him alive and well.
 Agents of the People's Republic of China are frantically searching Europe for her.
 Nick Carter is ordered to find her first.

 Carter joins CIA agent Rusty Donovan at a Paris nightclub where he encounters Johnny Wu-tsang and Dominique St. Martin – known associates of Kathy Lin.
 Carter recruits Dominique as an aide in getting to Kathy first.
 Dominique arranges to meet her in Les Halles marketplace in Paris.
 Johnny Wu – a communist Chinese spymaster - and his men are also there waiting to intercept Kathy.
 Dominique meets her and secretly tags her with a radioactive tracer.
 She attempts to flee.
 Carter tracks her with a Geiger counter as Johnny Wu and his men also give chase.
 Carter intercepts Kathy and takes her back to her hotel.
 Carter reveals that Kathy's father has been captured and returned to China.
 Kathy has given her signet ring to Dominique for safekeeping.
 The ring is to signal to her father that the bearer can be trusted if she cannot herself return to meet him.